 Is using a cell phone too much actually a problem?

 Because cell phones have become such a dominating force in our culture, it might seem strange or even naive to label it as an “addiction.”
-However, the answer to the question is, quite simply, it becomes a problem when it becomes a problem.
-If teens are more dedicated to checking their phones and preoccupied by being constantly present in the cell phone realm, there is a good chance that other things in their lives are suffering because of it.
-Furthermore, it limits teens to interacting socially through a device rather than in person, at a time in life when development of social skills is not only important, but critical.
+But a problem is a problem.
+Smartphones are ubiquitous for teens, and many teens cannot fully engage with their friends and much of society without internet access.
+However, if teens are more dedicated to checking their phones and preoccupied by being constantly present in online, there is a good chance that other things in their life are suffering because of it.
+Furthermore, some teens who dedicate more of their time to communicating through the internet than face-to-face are missing out on critical opportunities for learning normal human social behavior.